 Now if this is “just over a ribbon” I could see how this might seem like a first world problem.
 But many people call because their guide dog or support dog is not “getting” it.
 And then this becomes a safety alert and possibly the loss of the “job” for the animal.

-Recently I have had to help a gal “Betsy” transition her beloved guide dog “Mac” out of that role because of this exact thing.
+I helped a gal, “Betsy”, transition her beloved guide dog, “Mac”, out of that role because of this exact thing.
 Betsy and Mac had been at a 5-way stop sign in the city and someone yelled out to Betsy that it was not safe for her to cross the street and ever since then at the exact same spot, Mac got too nervous.
 Neither Betsy nor Mac could let go of the memory and the pressure would build for Mac as he approached that street corner.
 In this case, Mac was probably correct, but Betsy couldn’t verify that because she can’t see.

 So they didn’t take the step forward.
 However, the scared emotion of the person across the street left a permanent scarring on the dog and more breakdowns ensued.
 Many animals in the show ring are reaching out energetically to meet their rider or handler half way, and if the human is nervous, the animal has no support.
 They are reaching into thin air.
 Add in the emotions of the animal and then you can see this makes for a communication breakdown in these heightened moments.
 Between emotional support animals, animals in competition and/or guide dogs, I have had countless sessions to help repair the situation and sometimes even the relationship.